What You Need To Know If You Plan On Retiring This Year

 LONG-TERM-CARE INSURANCE IS CRITICAL

-One subject matter we often see slip through the cracks is the potential need for long-term care insurance.
+One area we often see slip through the cracks is the need for long-term care insurance.
 This type of insurance can help protect you if you need extended care in a nursing home or assisted living facility.

-If you have never had to broach this subject with your parents, trust me, this is something you need to plan for.
+If you have never had to broach this subject with your parents, trust me, you need to plan for it.
 Spend a few hours understanding what the process is for qualifying for Assisted Living or Nursing Home Care.
-It is frightening.
+It isn't very comforting.

-Remember, women generally will outlive their husbands, they typically are the main caregivers in the home, but what happens if you are not there anymore?
-You need to be proactive and have a plan in place so that they are secure and have options for themselves, whether that is staying at home using Caregivers or eventually moving into an Assisted Living Facility.
+Remember, women generally outlive their husbands.
+They are typically the primary caregivers at home, but what happens if you are no longer there?
+You need to be proactive and have a plan in place so they are secure and have options for themselves, whether that means staying at home with caregivers or eventually moving into an Assisted Living Facility.

-Don’t wait until the need arises; Medicare does not cover most costs associated with assisted living, and long-term care can be pretty expensive.
+Please don’t wait until you need it; Medicare does not cover most costs associated with assisted living, and long-term care can be expensive.
 Evaluate your options when beginning retirement planning to help minimize any future financial setbacks this issue could cause.

 ENVISION YOUR LIFE IN RETIREMENT, THEN FOCUS AND MAKE IT HAPPEN

-At the end of the day, retirement planning is all about maximizing your benefits and minimizing any potential pitfalls.
-If you can implement these tips for retirement and optimize the different facets of your path to retirement, you can succeed in staying the course you have mapped out and enjoying smooth roads throughout your retirement.
+Ultimately, retirement planning is about maximizing your benefits and minimizing potential pitfalls.
+If you can implement these tips for retirement and optimize the different facets of your retirement plan, you can stay the course you have mapped out and enjoy a smooth journey throughout your retirement.

 WRAPPING THINGS UP

-Each of the decisions you make in retirement, has a greater cause and effect than when you were in your 40's.
+Each decision you make in retirement has a greater impact than when you were in your 40s.
 Be cautious and strategic in your decision-making.
 Invoke the Beach-Ball Theory so that you are looking at things from every conceivable position and angle.
-Your retirement decisions must be strategic and should involve a multitude of aspects to take into account.
+Your retirement decisions must be strategic and should account for multiple factors.

 Consider seeking advice from Medicare experts or financial advisors to optimize retirement benefits.
-It never hurts to meet with an experienced Medicare Broker and just have a conversation.
+It never hurts to meet with an experienced Medicare Broker for a conversation.
 Then, judge for yourself if you think you would benefit from having an expert in the field to assist you.
 It will not cost you anything but a few hours of your time.

-Plan ahead for potential healthcare needs and financial issues to ensure a secure retirement lifestyle.
-The easiest thing to say is to ask what you want out of your health plan today, at age 64 or 65, the hardest question for many people to answer is, but what do you want from your Healthcare plan when you are 70 or 80?
+Plan for potential healthcare needs and financial issues to ensure a secure retirement lifestyle.
+The easiest thing to say is to ask what you want from your health plan today.
+At age 64 or 65, the most challenging question for many people to answer is: what do you want from your Health plan when you are 70 or 80?